 Therein lies the problem.
 It might be a win-win for the merchant and for the consumer.
-The merchant racks up more sales and positive PR and the consumer walks away from her favorite store feeling as if she has done something important for “the cause.”
+The merchant racks up more sales and positive PR and the consumer walks away from her/his favorite store feeling as if she/he has done something important for “the cause.”

 But what about the real-life breast cancer patient, the one with the scars, medical bills, horrendous side-effects from treatment, lost income, lost relationships, lost body parts – what about her (and him)?

 What does buying pink ribbon stuff really do for her or him?

 Who knows?
 Maybe not much.
 Maybe nothing at all.

 This is why it is so important to “think before you pink”.

 And how and why did breast cancer turn into some sort of weird party-like, pink sorority?

 This bothers me even more than the shopping nonsense.
 Why is it so acceptable, encouraged even, to dress up in sassy t-shirts or crazy costumes for ‘the cause’?
 Why are there so many silly campaigns encouraging women to take off their bras for a day (this one makes no sense at all), show their straps or whatever?
 Why are people encouraged to grab a feel, cop a feel or save ’em all?
 Why do malls and other places string up bras all over the place?

 Why is the illusion perpetuated that breast cancer isn’t really all that bad?
 Or that you should at least have fun while pretending to be aware of it.